leoyakubov/go-crud-rest-api/README.md

 ```

 ## Notes
-- All application layers are separated in a corresponding packages.
 - Server configuration is stored in YAML file (conf/application.yaml) - we must provide `-config` flag to start a service.
 - Added universal CRUD repository, which incapsulates common db operations, any other repository (including task repository) uses it for CRUD operations.
 - BaseModel struct contains common fields for all models (includong Task).